blorente/beyond-the-loop/_drafts/2020-07-26-how-to-use-reddit-to-skyrocket-your-improvement.md

 Let's go one by one.

-### Way to use Reddit #1: Using the sidebar as a golden fountain of knowledge
+### Use the golden fountain of knowledge that is the sidebar

 Most subreddits get a lot of beginner questions.
 Eventually, most of these questions start repeating over time.
 To help with that, most subreddits have compiled answers and resources in their about pages.
 The size of the about page depends on the size of the subreddit, with the largest subreddits having fully-fledged wikis!
 (TODO Link to r/fitness).